TINNITUS RELIEF PROGRAM

 Did you know an estimated 50 million people in the United States suffer from some form or level of tinnitus?
 If you experience tinnitus, know you are not alone.
 Tinnitus can be tricky in nature, meaning some days it can be mild, others it keeps you awake at night.
 If your tinnitus is impacting your day-to-day lifestyle and you are like most people in that you want relief, it may be time to consider a Tinnitus Relief Program.

-At Allison Audiology & Hearing Aid Center, our doctors of audiology, Dr. Rebecca Kohout and Dr. Erin Arceneaux-Larson offer comprehensive, personalized tinnitus treatment options at both our Houston and Lake Jackson offices.
+At Allison Audiology & Hearing Aid Center, our doctors of audiology, Dr. Tracey Castillo and Dr. Lindsey Moder offer comprehensive, personalized tinnitus treatment options at both our Houston and Lake Jackson offices.

 WHAT IS A TINNITUS RELIEF PROGRAM?

 The Tinnitus Relief Program is exactly as it sounds.
 Our Doctors of Audiology will guide you through a series of appointments (offering in-office and virtual visits), working closely with you each step of the way, customizing a program to address your specific tinnitus needs.
 Using a combination of therapies, including sound treatment therapy, behavioral therapy, and more, our customized therapy process will guide you to relief from your tinnitus.

 IS A TINNITUS RELIEF PROGRAM FOR ME?

 Does your tinnitus frustrate you in a quiet room?
 Does your tinnitus keep you awake at night?
 Is it hard to focus on tasks because your tinnitus gets in the way?
 If your tinnitus is negatively impacting your life, then a Tinnitus Relief Program is a good option for you.
 The program is designed around your tinnitus needs and the areas where your tinnitus is most bothersome, with a goal of providing relief from your tinnitus.